Updated: December 20, 2020

-On October 1, 2008, the UCIS (U.S. Citizenship and Immigration Services) came up with a new U.S. Citizenship Test.
+On October 1, 2008, the UCIS (U.S. Citizenship and Immigration Services) came up with a new version of the U.S. Citizenship Test.
 The old test was redesigned to provide a more uniform and consistent experience for citizenship applicants, and also to test applicants on U.S. civics.

-In this new test, USCIS highlights the principles of American democracy, the American system of government, as well as the rights and responsibilities of citizenship.
+In this 2008 version of the test, USCIS highlights the principles of American democracy, the American system of government, as well as the rights and responsibilities of citizenship.
 This new civics portion of the test also features American history (from the colonial period and independence, the 1800s, as well as recent American history), geography, symbols and holidays.

 A lot of people think that all they have to do is learn the 100 Civics Questions and Answers.
 This is not true.
 The civics questions are just a portion of the test.